 5.2.
 Impairment in the Internet, international communications and network endpoint, and ICT services segment (Bezeq International)

-Further to Note 10.6 to the annual statements regarding impairment in the cash-generating unit Internet, international communications, and ICT Solutions in 2022, the valuation as of December 31, 2022 presented a materially lower value than Bezeq International's book value.
+Further to Note 10.6 to the annual statements regarding impairment in the cash-generating unit Bezeq International in 2022, the valuation as of December 31, 2022 presented a materially lower value than Bezeq International's book value.